Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 When you reach 3rd level, you augment your martial prowess with the ability to cast spells.

 ## Cantrips
-You learn three cantrips of your choice from the Mischievous Apprentice [spell list](/rules/spell-list/mischievous-apprentice/).
+You learn three cantrips of your choice from the mischievous apprentice [spell list](/rules/spell-list/mischievous-apprentice/).
 You learn another cantrip at 10th level.

 ## Spell Slots
-The Mischievous Apprentice [spellcasting table](#mischievous-apprentice-spellcasting) shows how many spell slots you have to cast your spells of 1st level and higher.
+The [[mischievous apprentice spellcasting]] table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell charm person and have a 1st-level and a 2nd-level spell slot available, you can cast charm person using either slot.